makerdao/endgame-docs/maker-core/scopes-and-frameworks.md

 Every Scope has a Scope Framework.
 Scope Frameworks are modifiable subcomponents of the [Maker Constitution](constitution.md).
 They contain the rules for all work, governance, and other processes that take place under that Scope.

-The Maker Constitution's Articles and twelve Scope Frameworks together cover all possible rules and processes of MakerDAO.
+The Maker Constitution's Articles and twelve Scope Frameworks together contain all of the rules and processes of MakerDAO.

 ## Types of Scopes
 Scopes are divided into three categories: Primary, Supporting, and Governance.